genzellab/UMAP/README.md

 Y_filtered=cellfun(@(x) filtfilt(b,a,x.').' , Y,'UniformOutput',false);
 ```

-To Z-score (per day) and organize the data in a structure with nested structures:
+To Z-score (per day) and organize the data in a structure with nested structures.
+The same script can be used for RAW ripples, just change Y_filtered for Y and RGS for RGS_raw.
+:
 ```
 Data=[];
 for i=1:length(Y_filtered)